maptimeLA/Tiled-Historical-Maps/Georeferencing.md

   - If still not showing check Layers order panel and make sure it's above the base map (it's usually at the bottom under your base map)

 - The georeferencing points created in QGIS don't seem to automatically saved.
-Useful to keep these for adjustments.
+May be useful to keep these for adjustments.
 - See some of the street name changes for LA  [here](https://secure-shore-68966.herokuapp.com/streets "Croatian Restaurants site")
 - Pay attention to Layers Order in QGIS if your map scan is not showing